Sprouting grains is probably the cooking tip with the highest effort/reward ratio.

 Different seeds will need less or more time to sprout.
 So, lentils need less time than chickpeas.

 - In a flat pan, let 7 ounces (200 grams) of lentils soak in water for 1-3 days, watering them until no more water is absorbed; let them close to a window where they can catch the sunshine.

 - After they have doubled their size, keep adding a little water to hold some moisture and stir them.

 - When you start seeing the sprouts, they are ready (feel free to leave them another day for them to become even softer).

 You can consume them as they are in salads, cook them for not more than 3 minutes or store them in the fridge.
-You can keep freshly harvested lentil sprouts in the refrigerator for up to two weeks.
-The cold temperature within the fridge prevents bacteria’s growth, which would otherwise decompose the stored lentil sprouts.
+You can keep freshly harvested lentil sprouts in the refrigerator for up to one week.
+The cold temperature within the fridge prevents bacteria's growth, which would otherwise decompose the stored lentil sprouts.

 Use your sprouted lentils!